rpalatty1/Comp3006_proj/README.md

 *carriageNumber - Carriage number if chosen (optional) *extraNotes - Notes or reminders for the user (optional)

-##Users can add bookings, edit/update booking s and delete bookings if they are logged into their account.
-If not logged in, they will only be able to view the bookings.
+##Users can add bookings, edit/update bookings and delete bookings ONLY if they are logged into their account.
+If not logged in, they will only be able to view the bookings on the homepage.